tytydraco/yessleep/out/I_live_in_a_town_of_eldritch_beings_Its_kind_of_annoying.md

 &#x200B;

 The wolf head’s eye sockets widened, and the deer on the trees behind it began to shake and writhe in their bindings.
-I swallowed nervously.
-This had better work.
+My heart fucking leapt in my chest, and I squeezed my eyes shut.
+But I couldn't run, even though I really, really wanted to.

 &#x200B;

 “What?”
-She said, voice distorted and agitated.“Yeah, you might never see her again for as long as she lives.”
+She said, voice distorted and agitated.

 &#x200B;

+“Yeah, you might never see her again for as long as she lives.”

+&#x200B;

 The ground shook menacingly beneath my feet.
 The wolf head was breathing louder and louder until it erupted into a howl.
 The deer behind it started shrieking in unison, banging their antlers against the trees until the wood started splintering off.
-I said a quick prayer.
-I’m not religious, but you know, just in case.
-The smart thing would’ve been to run at this point, actually the smart thing would’ve been to never come out here in the first place, but hey, they don’t pay me to be smart.
-So I pressed on.
+I was sweating through my shirt at this point, and I said a quick prayer.
+I’m not religious, but you know, fear will do that to a person.
+Every cell in my body was telling me to run at this point, it would have been the smart thing to do, actually the smart thing would’ve been to never come out here in the first place, but hey, they don’t pay me to be smart.
+So despite the fact that I was absolutely scared shitless and definitely felt a little pee eek out of me, I pressed on.

 &#x200B;